madhanganesh/jump/README.md

     fi
 }
 ```

+3. Enter jump command:

+`jump <folder path>`
+stores the path in cache and navigates to folder

+`jump <term>`
+- searches the term in all recently navigated folder
+- If there is only a single match, navigates to folder
+- If there are multiple matches lists all matches

+`jump`                    -> lists all recetly navigated folders

 ## Variables
 1. The MRU file by default will be ~/jump.txt but you can change by seeting an env variable `DEFAULT_CACHE_FILE`